-Windows, external doors and joinery

-Repair category 1

-Notes Windows were not all fully opened or tested, and it should be appreciated that some defects are only evident during certain weather conditions.
+Windows, external doors and joinery Repair category 1 Notes Windows were not all fully opened or tested, and it should be appreciated that some defects are only evident during certain weather conditions.
 Within the limitations of our inspection, no significant defects were noted.
+Where windows are of an older style single glazed timber framed/cast iron design a degree of regular ongoing maintenance may be required.
+It is assumed that replacement windows and doors comply with relevant building and fire regulations.

 External decorations

 Repair category 1

-Notes Paint finishes and decorated external surfaces will require re-decoration on a regular basis.
+Notes Paint finished and decorated external surfaces will require re-decoration on a regular basis.

 Conservatories/porches

-Repair category -
+Repair category N/A

 Notes Not applicable.

 Communal areas

-Repair category -
+Repair category N/A

 Notes Not applicable.